 WHAT SOFTWARE DO I NEED?

 To talk to your fellow co-hosts over the internet, you can use Skype – although we wouldn’t recommend it as the sound quality leaves a lot to be desired.
-Better options are Google Hangouts and Zencastr.
+Better options are Google Meet and Zencastr.
 People do use Discord, but it wouldn’t be recommended as a starting point or without a dedicated producer.

 WHAT DO I NEED TO KNOW FOR AUDIO EDITING?